run-house/runhouse/docs/how-to-use-runhouse.rst

 An instruction containing the import path is then sent to the cluster to construct the function or class in a specific worker, and it is upserted into the key-value store.
 We avoid serializing code and strongly discourage it, as code serialization often leads to versioning mismatch errors between local and remote package versions.

-After deploying the object is deployed to the server, the Runhouse Python client returns a local callable stub which behaves like the original object but forwards method calls over HTTP to the remote object on the cluster.
+After the object is deployed to the server, the Runhouse Python client returns a local callable stub which behaves like the original object but forwards method calls over HTTP to the remote object on the cluster.

 .. code:: python